Introduction to threads with C++11

 }

 Of course, we first include some library files.
-The chrono library and the thread library are the most important here.
+The chrono and thread libraries are the most important here.
 Both are new in C++11.
 The chrono library provides some nice timing capabilities, and the thread library the classes for creating threads.

-Then we define a new function called printer.
-This is a very simple function which just prints the given text a number of times, with a given time in between.
+Then, we define a new function called printer.
+This is a straightforward function that just prints the given text a number of times, with a given time in between.
 You can see that the chrono library provides a nice and clean way to define the time between each print.

-The main function is a bit more interesting, in here we create the other threads.
+The main function is a bit more interesting; here, we create the other threads.
 C++11 provides a class thread.
 As you can see, we create three objects of this class, and put them all in a vector.

 The thread constructor accepts a function as the first argument, and the rest of the arguments will be passed to the given function.

 Because the vector implements the iterator API, we can use the new C++11 range based for syntax, and on each thread object we call the method join.
-This makes sure the calling thread will now wait for the joined thread to exit, before it finishes itself (in this case the main thread, and thus the whole program).
-In our case each of the printer threads has to exit before the main thread finishes.
+This ensures the calling thread will now wait for the joined thread to exit before it finishes itself (in this case, the main thread, and thus the whole program).
+In our case, each printer thread must exit before the main thread finishes.

 Running the program